| |

 Read more about what to do in Almaty and around in this article.

 The other way around is a similar ordeal.
-There are 3 daily buses from Almaty to Tashkent departing at 17:00, 18:00, and 19:00 from Sayran Bus Station.
-Tickets cost 5000 KZT / 11.2$.
-Don’t ask me why it’s cheaper, Central Asia is weird.
+There are at least 2 daily buses from Almaty to Tashkent departing at 17:00 and 18:00 from Sayran Bus Station.

 The official websites to book tickets are Tickets.kz for Kazakhstan and Railway.uz for Uzbekistan.
 Train ticket prices are quite high if you book online with them.

-There are three weekly direct trains between Tashkent and Almaty departing on Tuesday, Thursday, and Sunday at 04:40, taking 17 hours to get to Almaty that cost (prices from Tutu.travel, booking a month in advance):
+There are three weekly direct trains between Tashkent and Almaty departing on Tuesday, Thursday, and Sunday at 04:40, taking 17 hours to get to Almaty.

-There is also an international train from Tashkent to Novosibirsk (RU) once a week (not fixed days) that stops at Almaty after 23 hours and is even more expensive, so I wouldn’t recommend it.
+An international train from Tashkent to Novosibirsk (RU) runs once a week (not on a fixed day) and stops at Almaty after a whopping 23 hours and is even more expensive, so I wouldn’t recommend it.

 Long story short, the train is more expensive and takes longer.
 However, you can sleep on a bed.